 - A baby black spider monkey was born after a gestation period of 7 to 8 months.

 - It completely depends on its mother for food, transport, and protection.

 - A baby black spider monkey completely relies on its mother for around 10 weeks of its life, after which it starts to explore on its own and plays with its age fellows.

 - Baby feeds with the mother’s milk for 20 to 24 months.

-- It clings on the mother’s back when she is walking or foraging.
+- It clings to the mother’s back when she is walking or foraging.

-- A baby wraps its tail arounds its mother’s tail for security when riding on the mother’s back.
+- A baby wraps its tail around its mother’s tail for security when riding on the mother’s back.

 - Male baby black spider monkeys sexually mature at the age of around 56 months while females at the age of 51 months.

 - Major predators of the black spider monkeys are:

 - Human beings also capture black spider monkeys for pet trade while native people of their habitat also hunt them for food.